-- 13.2.2 Furthermore, the forward extremity of the cockpit opening, even if structural and part of the survival cell, must be at least 50mm in front of the steering wheel. - 13.2.3 The driver must be able to enter and get out of the cockpit without it being necessary to open a door or remove any part of the car other than the steering wheel.
-When seated normally, the driver must be facing forwards and the rearmost part of his crash helmet may be no more than 125mm forward of the plane C-C. - 13.2.4 From his normal seating position, with all seat belts fastened and whilst wearing his usual driving equipment, the driver must be able to remove the steering wheel and get out of the car within 7 seconds and then replace the steering wheel in a total of 12 seconds.
+- 13.2.2 The driver must be able to enter and get out of the cockpit without it being necessary to open a door or remove any part of the car other than the steering wheel.
+When seated normally, the driver must be facing forwards and the rearmost part of his crash helmet may be no more than 125mm forward of the plane C-C. - 13.2.3 From his normal seating position, with all seat belts fastened and whilst wearing his usual driving equipment, the driver must be able to remove the steering wheel and get out of the car within 7 seconds and then replace the steering wheel in a total of 12 seconds.